General Counsel and University Secretary

 not be subject to academic probation at the time of nomination or during the term of their appointment;

-not be suspended or excluded under any Statute or Rule at any time;
+not be suspended or excluded under any Statute or Rule while holding office;

 not be ineligible to carry out the functions of their role due to the operation of any Statute or Rule.